 William F. Gorham at Union Carbide found a more efficient route to produce the polymer in a way that reduced the gaseous by-products.
 In February of 1965, the new polymeric coating system was given the title of Parylene.
 Union Carbide continued to produce 20 types of Parylene, but only three were deemed commercially viable.

 Features and Uses of Parylene

-Today, Parylene is used in virtually every global industry and is considered to be the ultimate coating for the protection of devices, components, and surfaces in electronics, instrumentation, aerospace, and engineering industries.
+Today, Parylene is used in virtually every global industry and is considered to be the ultimate coating for the protection of devices, components, and surfaces in electronics, aerospace, medical device and other engineering-driven industries.
 Parylene’s ultra-thin lightweight film provides pinhole-free protection against the effects of fluids and solvents.
 For an in-depth look at how it works, you can download VSi Parylene’s Complete Guide to Parylene Coatings.

-With its bio-compatible composition, Parylene is most widely used in the medical sector.
+With its bio-compatible composition, parylene is widely used in the medical sector.
 Typical products coated with Parylene include coronary stents, probes, needles, catheters, hearing aids, and medicine bottles.

 Other benefits are as follows:

 - High stability since it is inert and insoluble in most solvent systems within its temperature range.

 - Extremely high dielectric strength of 7 kV/mil.